hervenivon/awesome-discoveries/docs/artificial-intelligence/README.md

 ### Medicine 👩🏽‍⚕️

+* [AI Is Good (Perhaps Too Good) at Predicting Who Will Die Prematurely](https://www.livescience.com/65087-ai-premature-death-prediction.html) - A deep learning model trained on genetic, physical and health data submitted by more than 500,000 people between 2006 and 2016 has been able to be "significantly more accurate" than all previous models; it has been able to correctly identify 76 percent of subjects who died prematurely during the study period.
+* [Artificial Intelligence Can Detect Alzheimer’s Disease in Brain Scans Six Years Before a Diagnosis](https://www.ucsf.edu/news/2018/12/412946/artificial-intelligence-can-detect-alzheimers-disease-brain-scans-six-years) - It is not a question of time any more, it is already here.
 * [Brain2Speech](https://www.sciencemag.org/news/2019/01/artificial-intelligence-turns-brain-activity-speech) - Experiment using AI to get our voice out of our head automatically.
 The promise to an accessible world for disable people.
-* [Learning to Design RNA](https://arxiv.org/abs/1812.11951) - Reinforcement Learning used to design RNA sequence to test _(`RL`)_
+* [Detection of patient mobilization activities in the ICU](https://www.nature.com/articles/s41746-019-0087-z) - How a deep learning based computer vision can help to monitor patient mobilization and to mitigate risk for post-intensive care syndrome and long-term functional impairment  in intensive care unit (ICU).
 * [Face2Gene](https://www.nature.com/articles/d41586-019-00027-x#ref-CR1) - From Professional crowdsourcing to real life medicine aid use case, the face2gene application that spot genetic disorders is a promise for future medicine.
-* [Artificial Intelligence Can Detect Alzheimer’s Disease in Brain Scans Six Years Before a Diagnosis](https://www.ucsf.edu/news/2018/12/412946/artificial-intelligence-can-detect-alzheimers-disease-brain-scans-six-years) - It is not a question of time any more, it is already here.
-* [Detection of patient mobilization activities in the ICU](https://www.nature.com/articles/s41746-019-0087-z) - How a deep learning based computer vision can help to monitor patient mobilization and to mitigate risk for post-intensive care syndrome and long-term functional impairment  in intensive care unit (ICU).
+* [Learning to Design RNA](https://arxiv.org/abs/1812.11951) - Reinforcement Learning used to design RNA sequence to test

 ### Online AI experiments 🔬